Billify-VOF/billify-prototype/README.md

 Billify is a proprietary cash flow management and invoice tracking system designed for small to medium-sized enterprises.

+## Our Philosophy: Move Fast and Break Things

+At Billify, we embrace the "move fast and break things" philosophy, which emphasizes rapid innovation and iterative development.
+This approach means:

+- **Speed over perfection**: We prioritize quick iterations and learning from real-world feedback over perfect but delayed solutions.
+- **Continuous innovation**: We're not afraid to try new approaches and pivot quickly when needed.
+- **Fail fast, learn faster**: We view failures as valuable learning opportunities that help us build better solutions.
+- **User-driven development**: We rapidly respond to user feedback, even if it means breaking existing patterns.

+This philosophy extends to our coding practices:

+- **Ship working code first**: We believe in getting functional code out quickly, then improving it later
+- **Features over perfection**: Perfect code shouldn't block shipping new features
+- **Embrace technical debt**: Technical debt is acceptable when intentional and tracked—we can refactor later
+- **Quick iterations**: We prioritize getting solutions to users fast, even if the implementation isn't ideal
+- **Dead code management**: We remove dead code when we notice it, but don't actively hunt for it
+- **Validate through usage**: This approach helps us validate ideas quickly and ensure we're building features that matter to users rather than spending time perfecting code that might not meet real-world needs

 ## Documentation

 For more detailed setup and development instructions, refer to: